fweber1/Annies-Ancestors/README.md

 It is based on Angular 1.x, HTML5, CSS3 with less, PHP, and MySQL.
 The user paradigm is a double-click on a name displays more information and drag-and-drop files to add to the web app.

+To view the web app content, login as 'Guest'.
+You can view all the content, but will not be able to save changes.